PaloAltoNetworks/terraform-ansible-intro/docs/terraform-lab.md

 }
 ```

+### Apply the Terraform Plan

 Let's apply the config to our firewall.
 We don't need to run `terraform init`
 again, so just check your config with `terraform plan`:

 ```bash